kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Features

-- Dashboard: Provides high level information such as general statistics over the past 30 days, Past 12 months, and Crime Trends over the past few years using a variety of different graphs to display information in a clean and concise format.
+- Dashboard: Provides high level information such as general statistics over the past 30 days, past 12 months, and Crime Trends over the past few years using a variety of different graphs to display information in a clean and concise format.
 - CrimeMap: This page can be used to display crimes across D.C. and can filter crimes by the crime type, crime zone, and date range over the past 30 days.
 - Reports: This page can take dates from a specified range, as well as a neighborhood cluster to generate a report of information regarding various data for the users on the webpage.
 - Crime Prediction: This page contains two sections.
 The Linear Regression Graph tab contains a linear regression graph that can be used to help predict the number of crimes that will occur for a specific method in D.C. over the coming weeks.
-The Advanced Predictions tab can be used to predict the number of crimes that will predict over a certain timeframe for a specified region.
-Both of these tools are very valuable for helping users predict future crimes trends.
+The Advanced Predictions tab can be used to predict the number of crimes over a certain timeframe for a specified region.
+Both of these tools are very valuable for helping users predict future crime trends.
 - Safe Routing: This page takes start and destination locations and generates a safe route for the user to take by leveraging past crime data.
-- Public Safety Resources: The page provides various resouces users can look at to help report crimes or keep them safe.
+- Public Safety Resources: The page provides various resources users can look at to help report crimes or keep them safe.
 - Settings: This page can be used to change the colors in the sidebar to help make the application look nicer.

-Features Not Specifically in the Application:
+Features Working in the Background of the Web Application:

 - Live Database Hosted Using AWS: The database is currently hosted on Amazon RDS.
 All calls used to gather data in the application pull data from the tables hosted in the live database.
 - Database Autoscheduler: This uses Amazon Lambda and Amazon EventBridge to automatically schedule updates to the database to add new crimes.
-The code used is in the backend section of the database but does not work if you try to run the Python file since its just the code used in the Amazon Lambda file.
+The code used is in the backend section of the database but does not work if you try to run the Python file since its the code is built to be run using Amazon Lambda.

 ## Usage:

 ### Dashboard

-Displays information for the Total Crimes, Top Crime Type, High Crime Zone, Method of Crime, and Shift at the top of the application.
-Also displays a line graph for the number of crimes colored by offense over 5-6 years, a pie chart showing the number of crimes colored by offense over the past 30 days, and a bar chart showing the number of crimes for each month over the 2024 year.
+Displays information for the Total Crimes, Top Crime Type, High Crime Zone, Method of Crime, and most common shift for crimes to occur over the past 30 days at the top of the application.
+Also displays a line graph for the number of crimes colored by the offense over 5-6 years, a pie chart showing the number of crimes colored by the offense over the past 30 days, and a bar chart showing the number of crimes for each month over the 2024 year.

 ![Dashboard](git_repo_photos/homepage_insights_app.png)